Safely Using Technology in Recovery, Part 1: Why Filters Aren’t Enough

 👉 Email EMBpodcast@newlife.com with “Podcast Question” in the subject line.

-👉 Call 800‑NEW‑LIFE or visit NewLife.com for counseling, groups, and faith‑based sexual integrity resources.
+👉 Call 800‑NEW‑LIFE or visit NewLife.com for Christian counseling, workshops, and recovery groups that go beyond behavior management to heart‑level change.

 🎟 𝐒𝐏𝐄𝐂𝐈𝐀𝐋 𝐎𝐅𝐅𝐄𝐑 – 𝐄𝐕𝐄𝐑𝐘 𝐌𝐀𝐍’𝐒 𝐁𝐀𝐓𝐓𝐋𝐄 𝐈𝐍𝐓𝐄𝐍𝐒𝐈𝐕𝐄 & 𝐌𝐄𝐍’𝐒 𝐆𝐑𝐎𝐔𝐏𝐒

 💵 Concerned about cost?
-Scholarships are available because New Life does not want finances to be the reason you stay stuck.
-When you call 800‑NEW‑LIFE, ask about assistance for Every Man’s Battle and ongoing groups.
+New Life offers scholarships because they don’t want finances to be the reason you stay stuck.
+When you call 800‑NEW‑LIFE, ask about assistance for the Every Man’s Battle Intensive and related groups.

-Use code 𝐄𝐌𝐁𝐏𝐎𝐃 when you register to save $100 on your Every Man’s Battle registration.
+Use code 𝐄𝐌𝐁𝐏𝐎𝐃 when you register to save $100 on your Every Man’s Battle tuition.

 🎧 Discover more ways to listen & watch: